aiwithhtml/SpaceInvadersAI/README.md

 This branch has all the code that I used to train models.
 The Keras Script is my outdated, not great training script.
 The other is my fully working one that I used to train my model.
+Generally, for people trying to train I would say that with most computers, to get to 20-40m steps should take about 5 days, but it can be faster or slower depending on your computer.